Share Holding Pattern: Definition, Meaning and Analysis

 Stock Exchange Websites:

-In India, companies list their shares on places like the BSE (Bombay Stock Exchange) or NSE (National Stock Exchange).
-Visit their websites (www.bseindia.com or www.nseindia.com), type the company’s name, and look for the shareholding pattern.
+In India, companies list their shares on exchanges such as the Bombay Stock Exchange (BSE) or the National Stock Exchange (NSE).
+Visit their websites, type the company’s name, and look for the shareholding pattern.

 Financial Websites:

-Websites like Moneycontrol, Business Standard, or Cleartax also shows shareholding patterns.
+Websites like ClearTax also show shareholding patterns of listed stocks on the NSE & BSE.
 Just search for the company’s name, and you’ll find the details.

 Simple Tips to Understand the Shareholding Pattern

-Here are some easy things to look for when you check a shareholding pattern:
+Here are some easy things to consider when you are analysing a company's shareholding pattern,

 If promoters own 40–60% of the company, it’s usually a good sign.
 They care about the company but don’t control everything.